Alex Ferguson: 1980s and silverware

 Aberdeen had started the 1979–80 season poorly but their form improved dramatically in the new year and they won the Scottish league that season with a 5–0 win on the final day.
 It was the first time in 15 years that the league had not been won by either Rangers or Celtic.
 Ferguson now felt that he had the respect of his players, later saying: "That was the achievement which united us.
 I finally had the players believing in me".
+In the 1980–81 European Cup, Ferguson had his first taste of Anfield as an opposition manager as his team lost 4–0 to Bob Paisley's Liverpool in what was the only time the two dominant managers faced each other.
+Prior to the tie, Ferguson and his assistant Archie Knox had been to Anfield to watch Liverpool in a league game, and in the directors' box they met Bill Shankly, with Ferguson stating he and Knox started to "behave like a couple of groupies".

-He was still a strict disciplinarian, though, and his players nicknamed him "Furious Fergie".
+Ferguson was still a strict disciplinarian, and his players nicknamed him "Furious Fergie".
 He fined one of his players, John Hewitt, for overtaking him on a public road, and kicked a tea urn at the players at half time after a poor first half.
-He was dissatisfied with the atmosphere at Aberdeen matches, and deliberately created a "siege mentality" by accusing the Scottish media of being biased towards the Glasgow clubs, to motivate the team.
+In the six hour journey back to Aberdeen after the heavy defeat to Liverpool, Gordon Strachan recalls: "He actually banned the players from laughing on the team coach on our journey back.
+'Anyone who laughs will be fined £10' he said.
+And he kept looking back, trying to catch one of us out."
+Ferguson was dissatisfied with the atmosphere at Aberdeen matches, and deliberately created a "siege mentality" by accusing the Scottish media of being biased towards the Glasgow clubs, to motivate the team.
 The team continued their success with a Scottish Cup win in 1982.
 Ferguson was offered the manager's job at Wolverhampton Wanderers but turned it down as he felt that Wolves were in trouble and his "ambitions at Aberdeen were not even half fulfilled".